-I would often be preparing them with her as a child and loved every minute of the cloud of confectioners sugar all over me.
-Everyone looked so forward to them every holiday.
+I would often be preparing them with my grandmother as a child and loved every minute of the cloud of powdered sweetener sugar all over me.
+Everyone looked so forward to them on our holiday cookie tray.

 Sadly when my grandmother passed, my mom tried to carry on the tradition.
 She still makes them but doesn't have the time to make the dozens and dozens my grandmother would make for all our family and friends.
 That's where I come in!

-I made these about 3 times before I got just the right texture and taste.
+I made these about 3 times before I got just the right mouth texture and taste.
 The first time I made them my oldest child, the picky teen, asked if he could try one.
 I never mentioned the name of them or what was in them.

 All 3 of my kids and picky hubby too loved these cookies each time I made them.

-Sugar-Free Paleo Pecan Snowball Cookies
+How to Make Keto Pecan Snowball Cookies

-- extra confectioners to roll balls in
+Extra confectioners to roll balls in

 Preheat oven to 350 degrees F.